Engee documentation

 where:

-• - operator of the mathematical expectation.
+• — the mathematical expectation operator.

 Algorithms

-Computations in time domain
+Calculations in the time domain

 Correlation of two two-dimensional arrays

-• - complex conjugation.
+• — complex coupling.

-• - input matrix Mu on N.
+• — the input matrix is Mu by N.

-• - input matrix Mv on N.
+• — the input matrix is Mv by N.

-• - matrix Mu+Mv-1 on N.
+• — the matrix Mu+Mv-1 on N.

 Correlation of a column vector with a two-dimensional array

-When one input signal represents a column vector and the other input signal represents a two-dimensional array, the algorithm independently cross-correlates the input vector with each column of the two-dimensional array. -th column of the output data, contains these elements:
+When one input signal represents a column vector and the other input signal represents a two-dimensional array, the algorithm independently cross-correlates the input vector with each column of the two-dimensional array. -th column of output data, contains these elements:

-• - complex conjugate.
+• — complex coupling.

-• - input matrix Mu by 1.
+• — the input matrix is Mu by 1.

-• - input matrix Mv by N.
+• — the input matrix is Mv by N.

-• - matrix Mu+Mv-1 by N.
+• — the matrix Mu+Mv-1 on N.

 Correlation of two column vectors

-• - complex conjugate.
+• — complex coupling.

-• - input matrix Mu by 1.
+• — the input matrix is Mu by 1.

-• - input matrix Mv by 1.
+• — the input matrix is Mv by 1.

-• - matrix Mu+Mv-1 by 1.
+• — the matrix Mu+Mv-1 by 1.

 Calculations in the frequency domain

-To calculate the mutual correlation, the algorithm:
+To calculate the cross-correlation, the algorithm:

 • Calculates the inverse Fourier transform for the product.